ateeducacion/moodle-contenttype_scorm/README.md

 - Reuse SCORM content across different courses.
 - Easy integration into Moodle's native contentbank UI.

+## Accepted file types

+The plugin allows uploading SCORM packages in `.zip` format.
+Other file types, such as `.h5p`, are not supported.

 ## Installation

 1. Clone this repository into the `contentbank/contenttype/` directory of your Moodle installation: